replicante-io/playgrounds/stores/zookeeper/README.md

 # Zookeeper

 > Remember: Pods (nodes) can only access each others through the podman host,
-> accessible within pods with the `podman-host` DNS name.
+> accessible within pods with the `host.containers.internal` DNS name.

 ## TLS Certificates